tjtelan/tjtelan.github.io/content/blog/2020-10-13-belonging-in-the-tech-community.md

 ---

-Join the discussion on my post at [Dev.to](https://dev.to/tjtelan/what-can-i-do-to-feel-like-i-belong-in-the-tech-community-1k7k)
+Join the discussion on my post at [Dev.to](https://dev.to/tjtelan/what-can-i-do-to-feel-like-i-belong-in-the-tech-community-1k7k) or on [Twitter](https://twitter.com/ThatTJTelan/status/1316132042476670976)